MPH Occupational Health

 |Independent study hours|

-If you have any questions about the content of this unit, please contact the course unit leader, Hannah Waterson, via email on firstname.lastname@example.org.
-If you have any other queries, please contact the PGT programme administrators via email on email@example.com.
+You can find the Infection Prevention and Control induction video here.
+If you have any questions about the content of this unit, please contact the course unit leader Helen Davidson via email on email@example.com.
+If you have any other queries, please contact the PGT programme team at firstname.lastname@example.org.